Volunteer fire department: Australia

 Throughout Australia, there are many volunteer firefighting agencies that are set up by individual states or territories.
 New South Wales is serviced by two statutory firefighting authorities.
 These are the New South Wales Rural Fire Service (NSWRFS) and Fire and Rescue NSW.
 Fire and Rescue NSW has firefighting and rescue responsibilities for the major cities, metropolitan areas, and several other towns in NSW.
 It also has the responsibility for all land-based HAZMAT incidents as well as inland waterway-based HAZMAT incidents.
 The NSWRFS is the volunteer firefighting service in NSW and consists of over 70,000 volunteers and has responsibility for over 90% of the land area in NSW.
 Although most of this is bush and grassland, the NSWRFS also serves smaller and regional communities that are not covered by Fire and Rescue NSW.

 In Victoria, there are three main fire fighting organizations, Metropolitan Fire and Emergency Services Board (MFB), Country Fire Authority (CFA) and The Department of Environment, Water, Land, and Planning (DEWLP).
 The CFA is a volunteer and community-based fire and emergency services organization that is made up of around 61,000 members.
 Of these members, some 59,000 are volunteers.
 Their roles range from fire, rescue, HAZMAT, to non-operational support roles.

 In Western Australia, fire fighting is organized by the Department of Fire and Emergency Services (DFES) together with Local Councils.
-DFES operates the Volunteer Fire and Rescue Service Brigades (VFRS) and some Bush Fire Service Brigades (BFS), while the remainder of the Bush Fire Service Brigades is trained by DFES, but operated and administrated by the Council of the associated area.
+DFES operates the Volunteer Fire and Rescue Service Brigades (VFRS) and some Bush Fire Service Brigades (BFS), while the remainder of the Bush Fire Service Brigades is trained by DFES, but operated and administered by the Council of the associated area.
 VFRS Brigades are generally more involved in Structural Fire fighting, Asset Protection, and Road Crash Rescue depending on their location, whereas the BFS Brigades are generally more involved in Wildfire Fighting.
 In Western Australia, there is an estimated 31,000 BFS Members among 585 Brigades, and 2,000 VFRS Members among 88 Brigades.

 In South Australia, there are two legislated fire fighting organizations.
 The South Australian Metropolitan Fire Service (SAMFS) and the South Australian Country Fire Service (SACFS).
 The SACFS is staffed by approximately 13,500 volunteer firefighters and around 120 paid employees.